Proven-Paradox/shaper-system/Handbook.md

 > Let's walk through the character creation process for two hypothetical characters to give an example as well as demonstrate a point.
 >
 > The first is being played by Eric.
 He joining his friends in a pulp sci-fi adventure, and he has decided he wants to play a robot.
-He names his character XU-808, or XU for short.
+He names his character XU-808.
 >
 > Meanwhile in another game, Lydia is setting up with her friends to play a classic fantasy setting, and she has decided that she'll be the party's spellcaster.
 She names her new character Marona.